On some $p$-differential graded link homologies: Abstract

 We show that the triply graded Khovanov-Rozansky homology of knots and links over a field of positive odd characteristic $p$ descends to an invariant in the homotopy category finite-dimensional $p$-complexes.

 A $p$-extended differential on the triply graded homology discovered by Cautis is compatible with the $p$-DG structure.
-As a consequence we get a categorification of the Jones polynomial evaluated at an odd prime root of unity.
+As a consequence we get a categorification of the Jones polynomial evaluated at a $2p$th root of unity.